CENTER GROVE COMMUNITY SCHOOL CORPORATION

 Textbook rental fees are due as soon as you receive your student's statement.What should I do if I cannot afford to pay my student's textbook fees?Families are encouraged to complete the Free and Reduced Lunch application available in the Food Service Module in Skyward and at this link.
 Applications must be submitted in early September.
 Families who qualify for Free and Reduced Lunch also qualify for Free and Reduced Textbook Fees.
 Every student, who does not receive a direct certification letter, needs to complete an application every school year.If your family does not qualify for free or reduced textbooks and you are still struggling with the costs, please notify the treasurer or secretary at your building.
 Payment plans can be established to spread the cost out over the year.
-For a high school payment arrangement application, click here.
-For a middle school or elementary payment arrangement application, click here.
+Please contact your child's school secretary/treasurer for a payment plan application.

 What happens if my student lost or damaged a textbook or iPad?